Welcome & Organization

 You can also integrate Gemini AI or develop an AR application in Flutter.
 Note: I do not have any experience with gemini or AR in Flutter.

-One week after the first lab it is not possible to change the project idea.
+After the Fachgespräch 1 it is not possible to change the project idea.

 Tip